Aryan-Poonacha/ultralight_llamafile/README.md

 The Streamlit web interface provides a convenient way to download the entire chat history.
 After interacting with the chatbot, a "Download Chat History" button will appear below the chat display.
 Clicking this button will download a text file named `chat_history.txt` containing the full conversation.
 This feature allows you to easily save and review your interactions with the chatbot.

+### Memory Mapping (Optional)

+This project allows you to optionally use memory mapping to load the language model, which can be beneficial for larger models on devices with limited RAM.
+Memory mapping loads the model file into memory on demand, rather than all at once, reducing the initial memory usage.

+**To enable memory mapping:**

+1. In the Streamlit web interface, select the "Use Memory Mapping" checkbox.
+2. Ensure that `main.py` is configured correctly to handle memory mapping (see the `main.py` script for details).

+If memory mapping is not selected, the model will be loaded normally.

 ![Streamlit](img/streamlit.PNG)

 3. **Run with Docker:**